Debra Byrne: Personal life

 Debra Anne Byrne was born on 30 March 1957 in Fitzroy to Norman Owen Byrne (born ca. 1928 – 2014) and Verna Alice née Reid (ca. 1930 – 1980).
-She was the fifth of six children, her siblings are Lynda (died 2002), Cheryl, Sandra (died 1970), Peter and Robyn.
+She was the fifth of six children – Lynda (died 2002), Cheryl, Sandra (died 1970), Peter and Robyn.
 She also has a younger half sister, Rebecca.
-Norman worked as an engineering foreman; he became violent when drunk.
+Her father Norman worked as an engineering foreman; he became violent when drunk.
 According to Byrne she was sexually abused by her maternal grandfather, Ken Reid, from a young age until 13.
-In 1993 Byrne dropped the usage of "Debbie" as her first name.
+In 1993 Byrne dropped the usage of 'Debbie' as her first name.

-During her stint in Young Talent Time Byrne had a sexual relationship with "Michael", an on-set boom-camera operator: she was under-age and he was more than ten years older.
+During her stint in Young Talent Time Byrne had a sexual relationship with 'Michael', an on-set boom-camera operator: she was under-age and he was more than ten years older.
 She later recalled, "I didn't feel protected at all.
 The attitude was, 'It's over now, it's finished', but this was personal and embarrassing and humiliating and distressing ...
 Parents need to be aware that even now, with the best protections in place, there's going to be someone who cares more for the product than the child.
 No law can change that."

-In February 1975 she was hospitalised due to "a nervous collapse brought on by a strenuous touring campaign."
-Her support slot on a tour for United States singer, Gene Pitney, was taken up by Samantha Sang.
+In February 1975, Byrne was hospitalised due to "a nervous collapse brought on by a strenuous touring campaign."
+Her support slot on a tour for United States singer Gene Pitney was taken up by Samantha Sang.
 Byrne described how "I was drinking, smoking, barely eating, and spending a lot of time in hotel rooms fighting anxiety and depression."

-By October 1978 Byrne was married to David John Dudley (born ca. 1956) and the couple lived in Elwood.
-In that month the pair were cleared of drugs charges; Byrne declared that "she knew of some entertainers who had 'come to grief' by being associated with drugs.
+By October 1978, Byrne was married to David John Dudley (born ca. 1956) and the couple lived in Elwood.
+In that month, the pair were cleared of drugs charges; Byrne declared that "she knew of some entertainers who had 'come to grief' by being associated with drugs.
 She had been to one or two parties where drugs were being used but she did not mix with that section of the entertainment industry."
 Later she recalled meeting Dudley at a party where her "latest boyfriend was an everyday dope smoker and I loved the freedom the drug gave me."
 They had a daughter together, Arja.
-Her marriage to Dudley broke-up in 1980 and her mother died in that year.
+Her marriage to Dudley broke up in 1980 and her mother died that same year.